-Hemp’s uses are many and you will probably come across the usage of hemp in the making of products that use in your day-to-day life.
-Here are some of the most popular uses of industrial hemp.
+Hemp’s uses are many, and you will probably come across it in products that use in your day-to-day life.
+Here are some of the most popular applications of industrial hemp:

 Food & Beverages

-One of the first uses of industrial hemp was in clothing.
-Studies show that the Chinese started using hemp in the manufacture of clothing around 8,000 B.C.
+One of the first uses of industrial hemp was in the production of clothing.
+Studies show that China began using hemp in the manufacture of clothing around 8,000 B.C.
 In its purest form, hemp has a texture that resembles linen.
-Its fibers are used, today, in the making of silk lingerie.
-However, hemp, due to its durability, is used mostly in items that are meant for long-time wear and tear like jeans, shoes and sportswear.
+Its fibers are used today in the making of silk lingerie.
+However, due to its durability, hemp is used mostly in items meant for long-time wear and tear, like jeans, shoes, and sportswear.

-Around 200 years before paper making began, the Western Han Dynasty was already making coarse paper made from hemp.
-An acre of hemp can produce as much paper as two to three acres of trees.
-Moreover, paper made from hemp lasts for a really long time and can also be recycled with greater frequency and better ease than tree paper.
-Still, due to outdated technology that renders hemp pulp making as an expensive process, hemp paper makes up for just 0.05% of the entire paper-making industry.
+Around 200 years before paper production began, the Western Han Dynasty was already making coarse paper constructed from hemp fiber.
+An acre of hemp can produce as much paper as 2-3 acres of trees.
+Moreover, paper made from hemp lasts for a really long time and can also be recycled with higher frequency and better ease than tree paper.
+Still, due to outdated technology rendering hemp pulp production an expensive process, hemp paper makes up for just 0.05% of the entire paper-making industry.

 In construction, hemp can be used to manufacture a wide range of building materials.
-The strength and durable nature of hemp fibers is often used to replace wood and construct sturdy homes.
-Then there is, also, ‘hempcrete’ which is a stronger and a more environmentally sustainable type of concrete.
+The strength and durable nature of hemp fibers are often used to replace wood and construct sturdy homes.
+Then there is, also, ‘hempcrete,’ which is a more durable and environmentally sustainable type of concrete.

-Other uses of hemp include using it is as an internal plaster that makes for good insulation.
-It can also be used in the making of press boards, fiber boards and, even, panels.
+Other uses of hemp include applying it is as an internal plaster, which makes for excellent insulation.
+It can also be used in the making of press boards, fiberboards, and panels.

-In the 1940s, the car manufacturer, Ford, built a prototype of a car whose exterior was made with soy and hemp.
-In a widely-circulated photo, Henry Ford is seen hacking at the prototype with an axe, to demonstrate hemp’s strength and the lack of any real damage to the car due to it.
-While this plan didn’t take wings, hemp is now a regular part of car manufacturing in the 21st century.
-Star market holders like BMW, Audi, Porsche and Volkswagen all use hemp at their plants.
+In the 1940s, Ford built a prototype of a car whose exterior was made with soy and hemp.
+In a widely-circulated photo, Henry Ford is seen hacking at the prototype with an ax to demonstrate hemp’s strength and the lack of any real damage to the car.
+While this plan was unsuccessful, hemp is now a regular part of car manufacturing in the 21st century.
+Star market holders, such as BMW, Audi, Porsche, and Volkswagen, all use hemp at their plants.

-In the recent years, hemp has also been used in the creation of shower curtain liners, cases for CDs and DVDs and other plastic knickknacks.
+In recent years, hemp has also been used in the creation of shower curtain liners, cases for C.D.s and DVDs, and other plastic knickknacks.

 Hemp can be a reliable source of bio-fuel.
-When you process hemp oil it can be easily converted into bio-diesel.
+When you process hemp oil, it can be easily converted into bio-diesel.
 Sometimes known as hempoline, bio-diesel from hemp can be extracted from stalks, seeds, and other leftover bits.
-And the process will only become easier as cellulosic ethanol technology advances and greater innovation is achieved.
-However, because the cultivation of hemp is highly restricted in most countries, its use as bio-fuel is largely unexplored.
+And the process will only become more manageable as cellulosic ethanol technology advances, and more significant innovation is achieved.
+However, because the cultivation of hemp is still somewhat restricted in most countries, its use as bio-fuel is largely unexplored.

 Soil and Water Purification

-Interestingly, industrial hemp is a great weed killer.
-Since it grows to a good height and is also dense in foliage, industrial hemp is often planted to reduce the growth of unwanted weeds and also to root out the tougher ones.
-The use of hemp in farming land helps constrict the pool of unwanted seeds that are embedded in the soil.
-Moreover, the planting of hemp among their regular crop helps farmers avoid the excessive use of herbicides and helps grow organic crops.
+Moreover, the planting of hemp among their regular crops helps farmers avoid the excessive use of herbicides and encourages organic crop growth.
 It also provides them with the advantage of crop rotation.
-However, in some areas, because of hemp’s inhibited growth, it is termed as a noxious weed and its growth is prohibited.
+However, in some areas, hemp is termed as a noxious weed, and its growth is prohibited.